Syn.: Pneumonanthe asclepiadea (L.) F. W. Schmidt, Coelanthe asclepiadea Don, Dasystephana asclepiadea (L.) Borkh.

 Distribution: Mountains of Southern and Central Europe – from the Pyrenees and Alps through the Western Carpathians to mountains of the Balkan Peninsula.

-Habitat: It grows in woods, and along stream banks, from foothills to subalpine zone.
+Ecology: It grows in woods, and along stream banks, from foothills to subalpine zone.
+Flowers from July to September.

 Description: A perennial herb with an erect or arched stem, 30–80 cm high.
 The leaves are ovate-lanceolate, short-stalked flowers are borne in the upper leaf axils, corolla funnel-shaped, blue, spotted purple within.
-Flowers from July to September.

-Threat and Protection: The Willow Gentian is an endangered and protected plant in some countries (A, CH, CZ, D, I).
+Threat and protection: The Willow Gentian is an endangered and protected plant in some countries (A, CH, CZ, D, I).

 Gentiana asclepiadeaGentiana asclepiadea